What ages is TAASC designed for?

 Yes of course!
 We have a good deal of positive parent participation on the age 8 to 12 years old activities.
-Some of the more eager and active parents come along on the older kid trips.
+Some parents with various outdoor skills, come along on the older group trips to help us do more advanced activities.
 We love family involvement, but there comes a time when the kids need to develop on their own and do some activities without their parents along.
 So we trust your judgement on this.

 We operate on a quarterly system.
 The tuition is due on a quarterly basis.
-Please note that students may join TAASC at any time of the year and we simply pro-rate the tuition based on date you sign up.
+You can get the full tuition details here.

 Is Summer quarter tuition different?

-Yes – in the summer we offer multi-day expeditions and the tuition is different to regular quarters – contact us for summer details
+Yes – in the summer we offer various multi-day expeditions and the tuition is different to regular quarters.

 Drop out and Cancellation Policy